Dr Victoria Robinson

 Room: Elmfield, B06f | Telephone: 0114 222 6477 (external), 26477 (internal)

-My empirical and theoretical research is in three main areas: sexualities, especially heterosexualities; men and masculinities and gender/feminist theory, particularly debates around Gender/Women´s Studies and gender theory in the academy.
+My empirical and theoretical research is chiefly in the areas of: sexualities, especially heterosexualities; men and masculinities and gender/feminist theory, particularly debates around Gender/Women´s Studies and gender theory in the academy.
+An additional research interest is in extreme sports.
+Running through these concerns are the unifying strands of the life course, well being and social inclusion and identity.

 - Masculinities.
-Central to this strand of research is my empirical and theoretical work on `sporting masculinities´, which was published in a sole authored monograph; A Different Kind of Hard: Everyday Masculinities, Identity and Rock Climbing (2008, Berg).
+Central to this strand of research is my empirical and theoretical work on `sporting masculinities´, which was published in a sole authored monograph; A Different Kind of Hard: Everyday Masculinities, Identity and Rock Climbing (2008, Berg) and a book in the first international extreme sport series by Greenwood Publishers: Rock Climbing: The Ultimate Guide (2013).
 Key sociological concerns in this context are: sporting masculinities, the fluidity of gendered identities, gender relations, the body, risk, intimacy, emotions and the life course.
 A feminist theorising of the sociology of the everyday and the extraordinary is central to my research interests here.
-As well, a an ESRC funded (164K) 3-year research project, with Jenny Hockey and Alex Hall: Masculinities in Transition: Identity, Home and Workplace is investigating changing masculinities and identities in public and private spheres across the life course.
-I have also published articles about the relationship of masculinity theory to feminist theory.
+As well, an ESRC funded (£164K) 3-year research project, with Jenny Hockey: Masculinities in Transition: Identity, Home and Workplace investigated the changing masculinities and identities in public and private spheres across the life course.
+(See the published volume V. Robinson and J. Hockey, 2011, Masculinities in Transition, Palgrave).

 |Funded Research Projects|